dci-student-jordan/php-Stammdatenverwaltung/README.md

 Admins can also manage users.

+# Test

-To test you can simply have a look at the demo [here](https://stammdatenwebdeploy-production.up.railway.app/) or run "docker compose up --build" and visit [localhost:8080](http://localhost:8080).
+To test you can simply have a look at the [demo here](https://stammdatenwebdeploy-production.up.railway.app/) or run "docker compose up --build" and visit [localhost:8080](http://localhost:8080).
 Else make sure you have php, mysql and a local server installed (with for with example xampp), run the wohnungen.sql to create and populate the database.

-Then log in as bobby.blue@buddy, pw bgt56789.
+**Then log in as _bobby.blue@buddy_, pw _bgt56789_.**